-Case Type Tenants - Home Seekers Defining features of applicant or circumstances in which the band applies. - band - Priority Date Homeless households owed a relevant part 7 duty by Hillingdon In temporary accommodation secured by Hillingdon Council under Part 7 of the Housing Act 1996 but the Landlord wants the temporary accommodation property back AND the council cannot find alternative suitable temporary accommodation - 7 or 8 - Date approv ed.
-Insanitary or unsatisfacto ry housing - Insanitary or unsatisfact ory housing 1.
-Closing Order issued (i.e. Properties unfit for human habitation where there is no alternative measure to render the property fit) as advised by Environmental Health. - 7 or 8 Date of Closing Order or equivalen 2.
-Where emergency re-housing is essential e.g. Compulsory Purchase Order issued to enable site clearance for a road-widening scheme.
-Emergency medical - Emerge ncy medical 1.
-Granted in exceptional circumstances, where the applicant or a member of the applicant's household has a life- threatening condition, which is seriously affected by their current housing. - 7 or 8 - Date approv ed

-2. Granted to hospital bed-blockers i.e. applicant occupying hospital bed because they cannot return to their previous accommodation as it is unsuitable for medical reasons.

-Enable fostering/ adoption Enable fostering/ adoption Where agreement has been reached to provide accommodation on recommendation of Social Services and the current accommodation is not suitable or would cause overcrowding.
-7 or 8 Date adoption or fostering is approved Release adapted property in order to make best use of adapted stock.
-Adapted properties are in short supply.
-Where it is no longer required, priority is given for the tenant to move to suitable non-adapted accommodation.
-7 or 8 Date approved Specific schemes agreed by the Where there is imminent personal risk to the applicant or their family if they remain in the property or area: 7 or 8 Date approved British Armed Forces Members of the British Armed Forces and have not been dishonourably discharged (Royal Navy, Royal Air Force and British Army) 7 or 8 Date approved Young People leaving care.
-Agreed at Care Experienced Young People's panel that applicant needs social housing to meet their ongoing support needs.
-7 or 8 Date approved by Panel.

-Move-on from single homeless supported housing Agreed at Single Homeless move-on panel that applicant needs social housing 7 or 8 Date approved Move-on from other supported housing Ready and approved for independent living (after a minimum of 6 months).
-Includes institutional care, supported housing or hostels and group homes 7 or 8 Date approved

-Ex- service tenants Ex-service tenants e.g. caretakers or sheltered wardens who have to leave their home on retirement, redundancy or redeployment, where the council has a contractual obligation to rehouse.
-7 or 8 Date informed of retirement, redundancy or redeployment by personnel --------------------------- --- -------- --
+Band 7 v Band 7 with 10 years' residence in Hillingdon and Band 8 without 10 years' residence in Hillingdon Са se Type Defining features of applicant or Priority Date Tenants Home Seekers circumstances in which the band applies Homeless households owed a relevant part 7 duty by Hillingdon Council as defined at Section 12.1 With 10 years' residence In temporary accommodation secured by Hillingdon Council under Part 7 of the Housing Act 1996 but the Landlords wants the temporary accommodation property back AND the council cannot find alternative suitable temporary accommodation 7 Date approved Insanitary or unsatisfactory housing Insanitary or unsatisfactory housing Closing Order issued (i.e. Properties unfit for human habitation where there is no alternative measure to render the property fit) as advised by Environmental Health 7 or 8 Date of Closing Order or equivalent Compulsory Purchase Order Where emergency re-housing is essential e.g. Compulsory Purchase Order issued to enable site clearance for a road widening scheme.
+7 or 8 Date of CPO Emergency medical Emergency medical Granted in exceptional circumstances, where the applicant or a member of the applicant's household has a life-threatening condition, which is seriously affected by their current housing 7 or 8 Date approved 2.
+Granted to hospital bed-blockers i.e. applicant occupying a hospital bed because they cannot return to their previous accommodation as it is unsuitable for medical reasons.
+Enable fostering / adoption Enable fostering / adoption Where agreement has been reached to provide accommodation on recommendation of Social Services and the current accommodation is not 7 or 8 Date adoption or fostering is approved suitable or would cause overcrowding Release adapted property in order to make best use of adapted property Adapted properties are in short supply.
+Where it is no longer required, priority is given for the tenant to move to suitable non-adapted accommodation 7 or 8 Date approved Specific schemes agreed by the council Where there is imminent personal risk to the applicant or their family if they remain in the property or area 7 or 8 Date approved British Armed Forces Members of the British Armed Forces and have not been dishonourably discharged (Royal Navy, Royal Air Force and British Army) 7 or 8 Date approved Young People leaving care Where agreed at Care Experienced Young People's Panel that applicant needs social housing to meet their ongoing support needs 7 or 8 Date approved by Panel Move-on from single homeless supported housing Agreed at Single Homeless move-on panel that applicant needs social housing 7 or 8 Date approved Move-on from other supported housing Ready and approved for independent living (after a minimum of 6 months).
+Includes institutional care, supported housing or hostels and group homes 7 or 8 Date approved Ex-service tenants Ex-service tenants e.g. caretakers or sheltered wardens who have to leave their home on retirement, redundancy or redeployment, where the council has a contractual obligation to rehouse 7 or 8 Date informed of retirement, redundancy or redeployment by personnel